 Howdy folks!
 Welcome back to the Frampton Marsh recent sightings.
 With me, Chris the Visitor Manager.

 If you are coming to visit us, make sure to keep up to date with sightings by following our Twitter account.
 No need to have an account yourself, we make it so everyone can see it.
 If you do tweet yourself, please remember to use #RSPFrampton so we can see what you are posting, and also ideally mention @RSPBFrampton.
 If you have any good photos (or video, or even artwork) we'd love to see that too.
 Tweet it, or share it on our Facebook page or our Flickr account.
 It may also be useful for you to know the weather and tide times for the site, which may well have an impact on what is showing.
-And once again, please do maintain social distancing and have respect for others who may also be visiting the reserve.

 We spend 90% of net income on conservation, public education and advocacy